The Hilarious Jukebox Musical

 Bill Digneit (Scenic Design) is the owner of Double Trouble Entertainment.
 He received his M.F.A. in technical production and design at Florida State University.

-David Pierce (Light Design/Technical Director) came to NMU from Western Kentucky University in Bowling Green, KY where he had been technical director for the department of theatre and dance.
+David Pierce (Lighting Design) came to NMU from Western Kentucky University in Bowling Green, KY where he had been technical director for the department of theatre and dance.
 Other TD credits include Adirondack Theatre Festival, Little Theatre on the Square, and Four Seasons Theatre Company.
 David holds a B.S. in construction management from Ferris State University and an M.F.A. in theatre technology from the University of Wisconsin-Madison.
 In his spare time, he loves to be outdoors.
 He enjoys hiking, boating, fishing, biking, and bonfires.
 He's also a boisterous Tigers fan!

 Susan Candey (Costume Design), a Marquette native, received a B.M. in Vocal Performance from St. Olaf College in 2011.
 She is a costume designer, director, and performer.
 Her recent costume design credits include the Forest Roberts Theatre's Medieval Dinner Theatre, Noises Off, Tribes, Building Madness, and Bears.
 Her directing credits include Newsies: The Broadway Musical (Superior Arts Youth Theater), Scrooge!
 (FRT, 2018), Schoolhouse Rock Live!
 Jr. (SAYT), and James and the Giant Peach Jr. (SAYT).
 Susan served as the Drama Director at Marquette Senior High School 2014-2016 (Sister Act, A Radio Drama, How to Succeed, The Mousetrap, Annie Get Your Gun) and the Costume Designer for College Light Opera Company's 2014 nine show season in Falmouth, MA.
 Her recent performing credits include Godspell (Lake Superior Theatre), Elle Woods in FRT's Legally Blonde, Lady of the Lake in Spamalot (LST), Lily in The Secret Garden (LST), and Meg in Little Women (LST).